 - the tenant or guest puts the landlord's property at significant risk

 - the tenant or guest engages in a noxious, offensive or illegal act on the property that may cause damage to the property

 - the tenant or guest affects the privacy rights or safety of others living nearby or the landlord

-- the tenant or guest causes extraordinary damage to the property
+- the tenant or guest causes extraordinary damage to the rental unit

-- the tenant fails to repair their damages to the rental unit after being given notice and a reasonable amount of time to do the repair
+- the tenant fails to repair their damages to the rental unit after being given notice and a reasonable amount of time to do the repairs

-- the tenant breaches a material provision of the agreement and, after being given notice and opportunity, the breach is not remedied
+- the tenant breaches a material provision of the tenancy agreement and, after being given notice and an opportunity, the breach is not remedied

-- the tenant assigns the rental agreement or sublets the rental unit without the landlord's written consent
+- the tenant assigns the tenancy agreement or sublets the rental unit without the landlord's written consent

-- the tenant gives false information about the rental property to prospective renters or purchasers
+- the tenant gives false information about the rental unit to prospective renters or purchasers

-- the tenant does not comply with an order from the Office of Residential Tenancies
+- the tenant does not comply with an order from the ORT

 - the tenant lives in an owner-occupied home and the tenant or tenant's guest continues to smoke when requested not to smoke